phpro/grumphp/doc/parameters.md

 - `vagrant`: All checks will run in your vagrant box.

-*Note:* When using the vagrant preset, make sure the working directory of the shell is located at your project path:
+*Note:* When using the vagrant preset, make sure the working directory of the vagrant shell is located at your remote project path:

 ```sh
 echo 'cd /remote/path/to/your/project' >> ~/.bashrc